PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

 \paragraph{Methodology} Since PolicyLint extracts tuples (see Figure~\ref{fig:policy-example}(b)), we convert pairs of $collect(n, d)$ relations in \poligraph{}s into PolicyLint tuples $\langle$\textit{n, collect, d}$\rangle$.
 Still, we cannot compare data types and entities from the two tools directly because they normalize phrases in different ways.
 To work around the issue, we select a subset of terms to compare.
 For data types, we only consider the following precise data types in PolicyLint, since they are comparable to the same data types extracted by \tool{}: ``mac address'', ``router ssid'', ``android id'', ``gsf id'', ``sim serial number'', ``serial number'', ``imei'', ``advertising identifier'', ``email address'', ``phone number'', ``person name'', and ``geographical location''.\footnote{Note that we map ``coarse geolocation'', ``precise geolocation'', and ``geolocation'' in \poligraph{} all to ``geographical location'' in the tuple because PolicyLint does not distinguish between them.} For entities, we only distinguish between the first party and third party, \ie{} all tuples are converted to either $\langle$\textit{we, collect, data type}$\rangle$ or $\langle$\textit{third party, collect, data type}$\rangle$; ``unspecified third party'' in \poligraph{} is considered a third party.

 \tool{} finds \result{13,529} tuples in the entire dataset.
 PolicyLint finds \result{6,410} tuples.
-To evaluate the precision and recall of both tools, we manually extract the same tuples (collection relations) from our test set to establish the ground truth.
-To do this, we first use coarse regular expressions to match all possible mentions of the 12 data types in policies with a likely high chance of false positives.
-Then two of our authors read the text to determine if each data type is collected by the first party or any third party to create the tuples.
+To evaluate the precision and recall, we manually verify all the tuples (collection relations) extracted by \tool{}, PolicyLint, \llmtool{} (see~\Cref{sec:llmtool}), and we further use coarse regular expressions to match all possible mentions of the 12 data types in policies with a likely high chance of false positives.
+Two of our authors read the text to determine if each data type is collected by the first party or any third party to create the ground truth\footnote{To save time, we did not read the entire privacy policy text.
+Therefore, it is possible that we omit some mentions of data types and overestimate the recall.
+Also, due to the inclusion of new results from~\Cref{sec:llmtool}, the recall scores reported here are different from~\citet{usenix-version}}.

-\paragraph{Precision} \tool{} achieves 96.9\% precision, and PolicyLint achieves 91.8\% precision.
+\paragraph{Precision} \tool{} achieves 97.2\% precision, and PolicyLint achieves 93.1\% precision.
 As previously explained, NLP errors are the main reason of wrong collection relations.
 We improve the precision by using recent NLP models.
 The precision of \tool{} is higher than reported in Section~\ref{sec:edge-validation} because here we only consider a subset of data types and thus many falsely labeled data types are excluded.
 Also note that both tools show lower precision for third-party tuples (see Table~\ref{tab:ablation-study}) because some policies use company names rather than ``we'' to refer to the first party, and both tools can mistake the company names as third parties in this case.

+Although \tool{} uses state-of-the-art linguistic analysis models, there are still NLP errors for various reasons.
+First, NLP models have difficulties in parsing long and complicated sentences, which are common in privacy policy documents.
+As discussed in \Cref{sec:edge-validation}, the NER model can classify irrelevant phrases as data types or entities, resulting in meaningless \COLLECT{} or \SUBSUME{} edges like \textit{we}\edge{COLLECT}\textit{third-party code}.
+Furthermore, interrogative or negative sentences are occasionally mistaken as affirmative ones, which result in wrong edges.
+Second, due to the graph structure of \poligraph{}, false-positive edges can propagate to more incorrect inferences of subsumption and collection relations as discussed in \Cref{sec:edge-validation}.
+Most of our analysis in \Cref{sec:evaluation,sec:applications} focuses on a limited set of well-known data types and/or entities, so irrelevant terms are naturally excluded.
+Given the relatively high precision, the issue of misinterpreting some policies should not significantly impact the validity of overall trends discussed in \Cref{sec:applications}.